 Weeping Fig

-If you have a large bathroom the weeping fig may be an excellent idea.
-Cold drafts can cause it to drop its leaves, but it should recover.
+If you have a large bathroom, the weeping fig may be an excellent idea.
 Although it likes moisture, the weeping fig does not like to be overwatered or have wet soil.
 Wait to water until the top two to three inches of soil are dry.
-Weeping figs prefer bright, bright indirect light and need more light indoors than when grown outdoors.
+Weeping figs prefer bright indirect light and need more light indoors than when grown outdoors.

 Dieffenbachia